KAST Card

 - Stablecoin holders who want to spend USD-pegged assets with Visa acceptance globally

-- High-volume USD spenders who can justify Premium/Luxe tier fees through rewards optimization
+- High-volume USD spenders who can maximize monthly cashback caps and justify tier fees

-- International travelers who accept 2% FX fees for crypto-to-fiat spending convenience
+- International travelers who accept variable FX fees for crypto-to-fiat spending convenience

 - Users comfortable with custodial risk who prioritize convenience over self-custody principles